arnaudmeauzoone/driver-linux/backdoor/README.md

+# Backdoor

-# A simple backdoor hidden inside the kernel himself :)
+A simple backdoor hidden inside the kernel himself :)